alorence/django-modern-rpc/docs/server.rst

 Server configuration
 ====================

-Starting with v2, the ``RpcServer`` class is the central component that handles remote procedure calls.
+The ``RpcServer`` class is the central component that handles remote procedure calls.

 Basic usage
 -----------